philippberens/lifespan/analysis.md

 Changing the priors of BayesFactor from "medium" to "ultrawide" on the standardised effect size scale did not appreciably affect these conclusions; with ultrawide effect-size priors the simpler model is now preferred with odds of 1.09-to-1.

+Note that in the above mentioned [response](https://publons.com/review/480517/) the authors argue that the segmented regression model provides a better AIC than the linear model.
+We will add the segmented model here later.

 Bayesian estimation of model parameters
 ---------------------------------------

-Here we take a Baysian approach to model estimation, and fit the full linear model including interaction terms.
+Here we take a Bayesian approach to model estimation, and fit the full linear model including interaction terms.
 We employ a Student-t prior with a mean of zero, standard deviation of 2.5 and five degrees of freedom, which yields modest shrinkage of the coefficients towards zero, i.e. enforcing some conservatism in inference.

 We fit the models using the package `rstanarm`, which allows relatively straightforward use of Bayesian methods.